Scripts, Programs and One Liners

 at large.
 In this section of the site is a collection of

-programs/scripts that turned out to be somewhat useful or
+programs/scripts that turned out to be useful or

 programs/scripts which I intentionally wrote for myself and decided

 to share.
-Not all of them are mine (or at least their original
+Not all of them are originally mine (or at least their original

-incarnation), in addition to these I have some Source examples of various languages I have played
+incarnation), in addition to these are source code examples in various languages.